doramarcec/transcriptomic-analysis/README.md

 **Explanation of used settings**
 Argument | Explanation
 --- | ---
--p | Used for performance tuning - if the computer has multiple processors/cores, -p instructs HISAT2 on how many to use.
+-p | Used for performance tuning - if the computer has multiple CPUs, -p specifies how many to use.
 -q | Specifies that the input reads are FASTQ files.
 --RNA-strandedness | Takes strand-specific information, e.g. unstranded (the default), F (forward-stranded) or R (reverse-stranded) single-end reads, RF (reverse-stranded) or FR (direct-stranded) paired-end reads.
 --dta / --downstream-transcriptome-assembly | Reports alignments tailored for transcript assemblers such as StringTie.